charm-and-friends/charm-in-the-wild/README.md

 *Plugin for text editors and IDEs.*

 - [freeze.nvim](https://github.com/charm-community/freeze.nvim) -  A wrapper for charm's freeze cli tool for usage in neovim.

+### Shell Functions

+*Utility functions built using tools from Charm's toolbox.*

+- [Don P.M.](https://devon.lol/blog/outsourcing-my-memory-to-gum/) - A function to discover npm scripts in any project.

 ---